JetBrains/Qodana/topics/detect-passwords.md

   reportDefaultSuspiciousVariableNames: true
 ```

-You can specify your own regex rules to detect hard-coded passwords by saving them in the [`qodana.yaml`](qodana-yaml.md)
-file, for example:
+You can specify your own regex rules to detect hard-coded passwords in addition to the built-in rules by saving them in the [`qodana.yaml`](qodana-yaml.md) file, for example:

 ```yaml
 hardcodedPasswords: